LOGISTICS MARKET STUDY

 None of these are being taken seriously as a competitor for traditional shoppers because they have not reached the needed critical mass.
 But the major players should take note, and they are.

-While players like FedEx and UPS have an extensive driver and delivery network, they lack the driver density of the likes of Uber.
+While FedEx and UPS have an extensive driver and delivery network, they lack the driver density of the likes of Uber.
 Uber has the ability to pickup and deliver (on a local level) in real time, on-demand.
 Even the traditional bicycle courier can’t do that to the degree Uber or even Lyft can do it.
-FedEx and UPS can promise same-day delivery but Uber could be as close to instant as possible, That is, until we develop the coveted transporter.
+FedEx and UPS can promise same-day delivery but Uber could be as close to instant as possible.
+That is, until we develop the coveted transporter.

 A Major Development